 Pricing of Gold in Malta

-Gold prices in Malta are aligned with European and global markets.
+Gold prices in Malta are closely aligned with European and global market conditions.

 - International gold spot price